Milner Field

-Milner Field was a large country house near Saltaire in West Yorkshire, England built in 1872 for Titus Salt Junior, youngest son of the Yorkshire wool merchant and philanthropist Sir Titus Salt and demolished in the 1950s.
-The house was situated at the edge of the village of Gilstead, near Bingley, overlooking the Aire Valley in the direction of Titus Salt senior's model village of Saltaire and Salts Mill.
+Milner Field was a large country house near Saltaire, West Yorkshire, England built in 1872 and demolished in the 1950s.
+It was built for Titus Salt Jr, youngest son of the Yorkshire wool merchant and philanthropist Sir Titus Salt.
+The house was situated at the edge of Gilstead, near Bingley, and overlooked the Aire Valley in the direction of Sir Titus Salt's model village of Saltaire and Salts Mill.

 The Salt years

-Titus Salt Junior purchased an existing Elizabethan manor house named Milner Field and surrounding land in or around 1870.
-The original house was demolished, and the new Milner Field was built.
-The entrance steps and gateway of the original were retained to form an entrance to the new croquet lawn.
-Salt employed a little known Victorian architect, Thomas Harris, to design and build the new house and no expense was spared obtaining the best stone, wood and other materials.
-A top London landscape gardener, Robert Marnock, was used and the house and grounds were completed in 1872 and Titus Junior and his family moved in.
-He was married to Catherine, from the Crossley textile and carpet dynasty of West Yorkshire.
+Titus Salt Jr purchased an existing Elizabethan manor house named Milner Field and surrounding land c.
+1870.
+The original house was demolished and rebuilt, though the original entrance steps and gateway were retained to form an entrance to the new croquet lawn.
+Salt employed Thomas Harris, a Victorian architect, to design and build the new house.
+London landscape gardener Robert Marnock was hired, and the house and grounds were completed in 1872, when Titus Salt Jr moved in with his family, including his wife Catherine.